ysBach/SNU_AOclass/Assignments/HW-master_calibration_01.md

 2. Open the file (using, e.g., Excel) or print ``summary``.
 Please look at the file and think about how you can classify bias, dark, flat, and object frames using this header information.
 (I did|I didn't)

-3. It's not always easy to open this summary file to know which file is which.
+3. It's not always convenient to open and look at this summary file to know which file is which.
 The filename should be more informative.
 Rename all FITS as we did for ``newname``, but let all the original files be stored in a directory ``archive`` (backup data):

    ```python
    for fpath in allfits: